• Technologies

 Terry Barbounis

-Terry Barbounis is the Director of Technology Strategy and leads a team of industry and technology advisors that "connect the dots" between industry/market trends, business challenges, and innovative solutions to help customers become more effective in navigating and overcoming the challenges of operating a digital business.
+Terry Barbounis is the Principal Product Manager at Lumen and leads a team of industry and technology advisors that "connect the dots" between industry/market trends, business challenges, and innovative solutions to help customers become more effective in navigating and overcoming the challenges of operating a digital business.
 As a 28+ year veteran of the information technology industry, Terry has held several senior roles, including CIO for Blue Aspen Capital, L.P., an alternative investment firm, and CTO/Director, PMO for the Christian Science Publishing Society, responsible for directing all global infrastructure and I.T. services activities.
 Terry is a regular speaker at conferences and seminars about hybrid I.T., edge cloud computing, cybersecurity, and the Future of Work.
 In addition, he has been published or quoted in various industry publications.

 Trending Now